 Continue sightseeing in and around Kyoto today with visits to the secluded Kinkaku-ji temple and Ryoan-ji temple, both built for the practise of Zen Buddhism.
 This is followed by an excursion to the the incredible Arashiyama bamboo forest which provides a truly otherworldly experience as you walk through the sprawling grove of bamboo trees which tower, seemingly endlessly, above you.

 Transfer by coach to ancient Nara, where you'll make a stop at Nara deer park, so named due to the large number of tame deer that roam around it.
 Originally believed to be messengers of the gods, the deer were seen as sacred, and killing one of these deer was a capital offence punishable by death until relatively recently.
 As well as being a vast expanse of beautiful parkland, Nara Park is home to Todai-ji Temple, a Buddhist building founded in the first half of the 8th century.
 On Day 11 you are free to explore at you own pace.

-Travel by coach to the futuristic city of Osaka today and explore Osaka Castle, a traditional pagodastyle building dating back to the 16th century, and experience the dynamic Dotonbori district with it's neon signs lining the waterfront.
-Transfer to the airport on Day 13 for your flight back to London, travelling via Dubai.
-Your tour ends at Heathrow airport on Day 14.
+Travel by coach to the futuristic city of Osaka today and explore Osaka Castle, a traditional pagoda-style building dating back to the 16th century, and experience the dynamic Dotonbori district with its neon signs lining the waterfront.
+On the morning of Day 13 transfer to the airport for your flight back to London, via Beijing arriving on the same day.